 APS develops when someone has abnormal antibodies in their blood.
 It is an autoimmune disorder, meaning the antibodies the body produces to fight infections start attacking the body instead.
-APS can also be caused by an infection such as syphilis or HIV/AIDS, or by taking some medicines.
-APS affects more women than men.

 - Pulmonary embolism (PE): A blood clot forms in an artery that feeds the lung — symptoms include chest pain and shortness of breath.

 - Problems with pregnancy: APS can cause miscarriages, preterm delivery or pre-eclampsia.

 - Ischemic stroke: A blood clot can cut off blood supply to the brain, causing a stroke.